Lakeland, FL – Grab a healthy breakfast or snack and have your cholesterol tested – without ever leaving the comfort of your car.

 “We are pleased to be able to sustain initiatives like these that promote awareness of heart health in women, men and children,” said Jaimi Miller, Co-Chair of Women in Philanthropy.
 “Lakeland Regional Health is such an essential part of our community, and lending our support is so important.”

 Space is limited, and RSVPs are required.
 Reserve your February 13 time slot by calling 863.687.1400 or visiting www.myLRH.org/onthego.

 About Lakeland Regional Health

-Not-for-profit Lakeland Regional Health, affiliated with the nationally recognized Orlando Health system, reaches beyond its hospital walls to promote wellness, education and discovery in new places and new ways, providing a wide range of inpatient and outpatient healthcare services at its Medical Center, Hollis Cancer Center and ambulatory care locations.
+Not-for-profit Lakeland Regional Health reaches beyond its hospital walls to promote wellness, education and discovery in new places and new ways, providing a wide range of inpatient and outpatient healthcare services at its Medical Center, Hollis Cancer Center and ambulatory care locations.
 Lakeland Regional Health earned Most Wired Advanced and Most Wired status four times since 2013 from the American Hospital Association and has earned workplace awards from Forbes, Gallup and Becker’s Hospital Review.
 Its 849-bed comprehensive tertiary referral hospital, Lakeland Regional Health Medical Center, operates a Level II Trauma Center, a Level II Neonatal Intensive Care Unit, the Bannasch Institute for Advanced Rehabilitation Medicine and the nation’s busiest single site Emergency Department.

 About Lakeland Regional Health Foundation